Find Affordable College Courses

 Janesville, WI

-Blackhawk Technical College ranked #6 on this year’s Most Popular Interdisciplinary Studies Associate Degree Schools in the Great Lakes Region list.
-Located in the suburb of Janesville, BTC is a public college with a small student population.
+Blackhawk Technical College did quite well in this year’s ranking of the most popular places for interdisciplinary studies students to get a associate degree.
+It came in at #6 on the list.
+Located in the small suburb of Janesville, BTC is a public college with a small student population.

 Full Interdisciplinary Studies at Blackhawk Technical College Report